haroldut/laravel-react-test-task/README.md

     ```
     git clone https://github.com/haroldut/laravel-react-test-task
     ```
+2. Go To laravel-react-test-task folder
     (If the first pull request to main has not been merged yet, then move to develop branch)
     ```
     git checkout develop
     ```
-2. Copy .env.example as .env (Don't rename it)
+3. Copy .env.example as .env (Don't rename it)
-3. Install Composer Dependencies
+4. Install Composer Dependencies
     ```
     docker run --rm \
     -u "$(id -u):$(id -g)" \